nikkizol/design-components/README.md

 # UI Components
 ## Goal:
-Reproduce in html and CSS designs.
+Reproduce designs in html and CSS.